What is An Antenuptial Contract?

 South African Marriage Law

 You are automatically married in community of property in terms of South African Law if you did not sign an Antenuptial Contract prior to your marriage.
 “In community of property” means that all assets and debts before marriage are put together in a joint estate.
 Everything the couple has ever earned or spent and earns or spends after their marriage will also form part of this joint estate.
-This includes any debt and liabilities incurred by either one of parties.
+This includes any debt and liabilities incurred by either one of the parties.

 One of the most difficult things that could happen to a couple who get married in community of property is if one party declares insolvency.
 Both parties will be declared insolvent since they have a communal estate.